sadhanaavasarala/learning-library/PreReqGuide.md

 # Prerequisites Guide

-This Guide will provide you with the instructions nessesary to ensure you have the proper tools and configuration done to execute ont he workshop.
+This Guide will provide you with the instructions necessary to ensure you have the proper tools and configuration done to execute on the workshop.
 This Workshop will allow you to gain exposure to Oracle Developer Cloud Service, Oracle Application Container Cloud Service, Oracle Container Cloud Service, Oracle MySQL Cloud Service and Oracle's open source front end framework Oracle JET.

-## Client Enviroment Options
+## Client Environment Options

-Your client enviroment **must be configured prior** to attempting the Hands on Workshop, or you will not be able to complete the Workshop labs.
+Your client environment **must be configured prior** to attempting the Hands on Workshop, or you will not be able to complete the Workshop labs.

 ### Check/Set Storage Replication Policy
 Depending on the state of your Cloud Account, you may need to set the replication policy, if it has not been previously set.
-In this step you will got to the Storage Cloud Service to check on the status of the Replicaton Policy
+In this step you will got to the Storage Cloud Service to check on the status of the Replication Policy

 - From any browser, go to the URL:
     `https://cloud.oracle.com`